flexatone/vigilnaut/doc/articles/swppc/swppc.md

 numpy-1.18.5  ~/.env-ag/lib/python3.8/site-packages  855    2
 ```

-Using `fetter purge-pattern`, we can remove all the files associated with that Package, equivalent to uninstalling that package, but possible to be executed across one or all virtual environments on a system:
+Using `fetter purge-pattern`, we can remove all files associated with a Package, equivalent to uninstalling that package.
+Unlike conventional package managers, it is possible to remove packages across all virtual environments on a system:

 ```shell
 fetter purge-pattern -p numpy-1.18.5